unmtransinfo/rafm/README.rst

     Options:

         * *--criterion FLOAT*
-            The cutoff value on truncated pLDDT for possible utility. [default: 91.2]
+            The cutoff value on truncated pLDDT for possible utility.
+            [default: 91.2]
         * *--min-length INTEGER*
             The minimum sequence length for which to calculate truncated stats.
             [default: 20]
         * *--min-count INTEGER*
-            The minimum number of truncated *pLDDT* values for which to calculate stats.
+            The minimum number of truncated *pLDDT* values for which to calculate stats [default: 20]
-            [default: 20]
         * *--lower-bound INTEGER*
-            The *pLDDT* value below which stats will not be calculated. [default: 80]
+            The *pLDDT* value below which stats will not be calculated.
+            [default: 80]
         * *--upper-bound INTEGER*
-            The *pLDDT* value above which stats will not be calculated. [default: 100]
+            The *pLDDT* value above which stats will not be calculated.
+            [default: 100]
         * *--file-stem TEXT*
             Output file name stem. [default: rafm]